Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition: Inductive Proof Graphs

 \subsection{Inductive Proof Graph Validity}

 We now define a notion of \textit{validity} for an inductive proof graph.
-That is, we define conditions on when a proof graph can be seen as corresponding to a complete inductive invariant and, correspondingly, when the lemmas of the graph can be determined to be invariants of the underlying system. \begin{definition}[Local Action Validity] For an inductive proof graph $(V_L \cup V_A,E)$, let the \textit{inductive support set} of an action node $(L,A) \in V_A$ be defined as $Supp_{(L,A)} = \{ \ell \in V_L : (\ell,(L,A)) \in E \}$.
+That is, we define conditions on when a proof graph can be seen as corresponding to a complete inductive invariant and, correspondingly, when the lemmas of the graph can be determined to be invariants of the underlying system. \begin{definition}[Local Validity] For an inductive proof graph \\ $(V_L \cup V_A,E)$, let the \textit{inductive support set} of an action node $(L,A) \in V_A$ be defined as $Supp_{(L,A)} = \{ \ell \in V_L : (\ell,(L,A)) \in E \}$.
 We then say that an action node $(L,A)$ is \emph{locally valid} if the following holds:

-\end{definition} \begin{definition}[Local Lemma Validity] For an inductive proof graph $(V_L \cup V_A,E)$, a lemma node $L \in V_L$ is \emph{locally valid} if all of its associated action nodes, $\{L\} \times \{A_1,\dots,A_k\}$, are locally valid.
-We alternately refer to a lemma node that is locally valid as being \textit{discharged}. \end{definition} Based on the above local validity definitions, the notion of validity for a full inductive proof graph is then straightforward to define. \begin{definition}[Inductive Proof Graph Validity] An inductive proof graph is \textit{valid} whenever all lemma nodes of the graph are \emph{locally valid}. \end{definition} The validity notion for an inductive proof graph establishes lemmas of such a graph as invariants of the underlying system $M$, since a valid inductive proof graph can be seen to correspond with a complete inductive invariant.
+and that a lemma node $L \in V_L$ is \emph{locally valid} if all of its associated action nodes, $\{L\} \times \{A_1,\dots,A_n\}$, are locally valid.
+We alternately refer to a lemma node that is locally valid as being \textit{discharged}. \end{definition} Based on the above local validity definitions, the notion of validity for a full inductive proof graph is then straightforward to define. \begin{definition}[Inductive Proof Graph Validity] An inductive proof graph is \textit{valid} whenever all lemma nodes of the graph are \emph{locally valid}. \end{definition}

+The validity notion for an inductive proof graph establishes lemmas of such a graph as invariants of the underlying system $M$, since a valid inductive proof graph can be seen to correspond with a complete inductive invariant.
 We formalize this as follows.

-\begin{lemma} For a system $M=(I,T)$, if an inductive proof graph $(V_L \cup V_A,E)$ for $M$ is valid, and $I \Rightarrow L$ for every $L \in V_L$, then the conjunction of all lemmas in $V_L$ is an inductive invariant. \end{lemma} \begin{proof} The conjunction of all lemmas in a valid graph must be an inductive invariant, since every lemma's support set exists as a subset of all lemmas in the proof graph, and all lemmas hold on the initial states. \end{proof}
+\begin{theorem} For a system $M=(I,T)$, if an inductive proof graph $(V_L \cup V_A,E)$ for $M$ is valid, and $I \Rightarrow L$ for every $L \in V_L$, then the conjunction of all lemmas in $V_L$ is an inductive invariant, and all lemmas $L$ are invariants of $M$. \end{theorem} \begin{proof} The conjunction of all lemmas in a valid graph must be an inductive invariant, since every lemma's support set exists as a subset of all lemmas in the proof graph, and all lemmas hold on the initial states.
+Additionally, for any set of predicates, if their conjunction is an invariant of $M$, then each conjunct must be an invariant of $M$, so all such lemmas are necessarily invariants of $M$. \end{proof}